catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 In order to connect to your instance, you will need to allocate a floating IP to the instance.
 Alternately, you could create a :ref:`VPN <vpn>` and save some money by avoiding floating IPs altogether.
-VPNs are not feasible when the instance will be offering a service to the greater internet.
+VPNs are not feasible when the instance will be offering a service to the greater Internet.

 .. _connecting-to-instance: